ToyB-Chan/CC-T-Music-Lib/README.md

 # CC-T-Music-Lib
 ### HTTP Tape ###
-Download a file and directly write it on the tape without saving it to the disk.
+Downloads a file and directly writes it on the tape without saving it to the disk.

 ## DFPWM ##
 ### Normal: ###